 The benefits delivered:

-- Optimisation of supply chain increased shelf life for customers by an average of 1.5 days
+- Optimization of supply chain increased shelf life for customers by an average of 1.5 days

 - No storage requirements with products shipped directly to stores saving $50 per pallet